zmess24/personal-website-nextjs/src/posts/retrieval-augmented-generation.md

 - **Chunk Size**: 1024 tokens, [based a study by LlamaIndex](https://www.llamaindex.ai/blog/evaluating-the-ideal-chunk-size-for-a-rag-system-using-llamaindex-6207e5d3fec5).
 - **Overlap Length**: 20%, [based on a study by MongoDB](https://www.mongodb.com/developer/products/atlas/choosing-chunking-strategy-rag/).

 It's important to note that in a production setting, we would likely want to test with multiple values for each property to identify the combination that produces the best results.
-However, for this simple implementation, we'll just stick with these initial parameters since our goal is more to demonstrate how a retreival augemented system works, not create the best system possible.
+However, for this simple implementation, we'll just stick with these initial parameters since our goal is more to demonstrate how a RAG system works, not create the best system possible.

 To break down our articles into manageable chunks, we'll need to implement a few helper functions.
 We'll start by using `spacy`, a powerful natural language processing library, to split documents into individual sentences in a linguistically intelligent way.